input-output-hk/quality-engineering/docs/quality-maturity-model/overview.md

 ![Example radar chart](/img/quality-maturity-model/radar-chart.png)

 Think of our software quality maturity model as a **multi-faceted radar chart**.
-Each facet, or dimension, represents a critical area of software quality.
+Each facet, or dimension, represents a critical area of team's capability to build quality software at speed.
 Each dimension is divided into five levels, ranging from 1 to 5, with level 1 being the basic understanding and level 5 signifying mastery.

 By understanding where each project currently stands on each dimension, it is possible to identify specific areas of improvement, plan actionable improvements, and track progress over time.